The History of Hathern Band

 Regional Contest, Bedworth, March 2008

-The new structure was the vision of the MD, David Newman, who conducts the Training, Youth and Senior bands.
+The new structure was the vision of the MD, David Newman, who conducted the training, youth and senior bands.
 2009 was the 30th anniversary of his incumbency, during which time the band has appeared five times at the national finals (1984 and 1986 in 4th section, 1996 in 1st section, 2004 in 2nd section (becoming national champions) and 2008, 1st section).
 Additionally, there is a wall full of prize certificates and a cupboard full of silverware from other competitions (See results).
 In recognition of this achievement David was made honorary president of the band in October 2009, and thus became a band member.
 For the sake of completion, to the above list should be added the appearance at the finals, 4th section, in 1969, under Keith Edwards.
 This was the first time in Hathern’s history.